bruno-oliveira/MEAN-repo/Angular/AngularHelloWorld/Angular2-Quickstart.md

 The first one, is responsible to define which will be the HTML tag that we need to use when starting our Angular 2 app.
 The second one, will be responsible to define a template (typically an HTML file) that will be associated with that component.

-With this knowledge, we can now build our full component:
+With this knowledge, we can now build our full component.

+#### 2.2 The complete component and some details

 ```javascript
 (function(app) {